obewds/vueventus/docs/guides/why-vueventus.md

 To help manage this "abstract or not" conundrum, VueVentus takes a simple and modular approach.

 VueVentus is a "design system" layer of both components and utility modules for modern web applications.
-It is designed to weave the advantages of Tailwind CSS into the natural flow and Developer Experience (DX) of modern app development.
+It is designed to weave the advantages of Tailwind CSS into the natural flow and DX of modern Vue.js app development.

-This position and these abstractions provide modular and component focused management of the many different types of repeated strings and even JavaScript primitives that occur in everyday app development. ***(Not stateful JavaScript primitives... but static global data... is super easy to add in a pinch!).*** :lobster:
+This position and the abstractions provide modular and component focused management of the many different types of repeated strings that happen when using atomic CSS classes.

+And for the initiated, even static global JavaScript primitives that occur in everyday app development can be easily added to a VueVentus global config payload.
+(Not stateful data... because that's what :pineapple: [Pinia](https://pinia.vuejs.org/) is for!)

 ::: tip
-VueVentus is highly opinionated from a programmatic POV.
+VueVentus is opinionated from a programmatic POV.
 But from a design POV, VueVentus is intensely customizable and powerful, because it uses obsessively DRY programmatic approaches under the hood.

-Then from that point, the system provides basic getters to allow devs to reach into the system with a minimal cognitive load, but all while still allowing a dev the ability to override anything on a micro or instance-only level.
-Enter Typescript!
+That's why the system provides sets of getters to allow devs to reach into the system with a minimal cognitive load, but all while still allowing a dev the ability to override anything on macro, micro or instance-only levels.
+Thanks of course, to Typescript! :fire:
 :::